 What is a Notary Public?

-A notary public is an individual commissioned by the Secretary of State to perform a notarial act.
-A notarial act is performed under the law of North Dakota, including:
+A notary public is an individual commissioned by the Secretary of State to perform notarial acts.
+Notarial acts performed under the law of North Dakota include:

 - Taking an acknowledgement;